 Mike Croft trained as a painter in London at Camberwell School of Art and the Royal College of Art, graduating in 1985.
-Since then his artistic practice has developed from traditional methods to an approach that is more research-based, involving drawing, media and language.
+Since then his artistic practice has developed from traditional methods to an approach that is research-based, involving drawing, media and language.
 Mike explored the use of time in drawing through a self-set project hosted by the TRACEY Journal of Drawing and Visualization Research through its Project Space between 2013 – 18.
 The outcomes of the project were a combination of visual artwork and written text.
 Visual updates were regularly posted on the Project Space, and some of the written work was published as articles in international journals.
-Beginning this year, 2021, Mike has begun a project in collaboration with three other researchers hosted by i2ADS, Porto University.
+Beginning in 2021, Mike began a project in collaboration with four other researchers hosted by i2ADS, Porto University.
 The project title is ‘The Observation of Perception, considered through drawing’, and will provisionally run for three years.
-Mike’s plan is to format his thread of the project in the Research Catalogue.
-The work will involve drawing, audio-visual recordings and text that explore the extent to which perception, mainly visual but also involving the other senses can be visualized.
+Mike is formatting his thread of the project in the Research Catalogue.
+The work involves drawing, audio-visual recordings, academic writing, and hybrid fiction, that explores the extent to which perception, mainly visual but also involving the other senses, can be visualized.